Practice graphing virtual energy values.

 To incorporate the development of language arts skills:

-- Have your students research and describe different types of energy (e.g., metabolic, potential, kinetic, electric), giving written or sketched examples.
-Make sure that they research on potential and kinetic energy because these concepts will be used throughout this unit.
+- Have your pupils research different types of energy (e.g., metabolic, potential, kinetic, electric) and describe them using written or sketched examples.
+Make sure that they research potential and kinetic energy because these concepts will be used throughout this unit.

 Note: This will require additional time.